last updated: 2022-010-12

 ORgate and an

 ANDgate.
 The output will be visualized with a light emitting diode.
-Build the first circuit and document all 4 states by drawing the 4 circuits with their corresponding potentials an currents.
-Explain how the circuit is working.
+Build the first circuit and document all 4 states by drawing the 4 circuits with their corresponding measured potentials and currents.
+Explain in detail how the circuit is working.

 Do you remember the last exercise in the second chapter (Ohm's law)?
 We measured the I-U-diagram of three different resistors and of our diode 1N4148.